electronamstudios/close-scraper/readme.md

 Notice: This was made for a client's specifications so its functionality may not fit your needs.

-If you want to build it:
+If you want to build it to an executable:

 - Install pyinstaller: `pip install pyinstaller`
 - Run the script: `pyinstaller --onefile main.py`